Deci-AI/super-gradients/documentation/source/Metrics.md

         return self.correct.float() / self.total
 ```

-Next, use the registered metric in your your `my_training_hyperparams.yaml` by plugging in the registered name, just is if it was any other metric:
+Next, use the registered metric in your `my_training_hyperparams.yaml` by plugging in the registered name, just as if it was any other metric:
 ```yaml
 defaults:
   - default_train_params